Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Model and Numerical Methods

 \section{Model and Numerical Methods}

-The global three-dimensional non-ideal MHD ZNF simulations in this study depend on the governing equations outlined in Section \ref{section:equations} and the inner disc model detailed in Section \ref{section:inner_disc_model}.
+The global three-dimensional non-ideal MHD ZNF simulations in this study evolve the governing equations outlined in Section \ref{section:equations} as applied to the inner disc model detailed in Section \ref{section:inner_disc_model}.
 The corresponding numerical methods are presented in Section \ref{section:numerical_methods1}, followed by the key diagnostics in Section~\ref{section:diagnostics_and_definitions}.